ccpu/storybook-addon-playwright/README.md

 ### afterStoryImageDiff

+Will be called before/after running image diff test on whole application screenshot.

+### beforeStoryImageDiff/afterStoryImageDiff

+Will be called before/after running image diff on particular story.

+### beforeFileImageDiff/afterFileImageDiff

-Will be called after imageDiff process of story screenshots complete.
+Will be called before/after running image diff on particular file.

-### afterAppImageDiff
+### beforeAppImageDiff/afterAppImageDiff

 Will be called after imageDiff process of all stories screenshots complete.